Optimal Rates for Learning Hidden Tree Structures: Introduction

-Our contribution centers on a rigorous characterization of a fundamental model-dependent statistic we which call the \textit{information threshold} (denoted as $\Ith$).
-We show that $\Ith$ quantifies not only the sample complexity of the CL algorithm in particular, but also the complexity of the tree-structure learning problem in general.
-Information thresholds have been already appeared in fundamental prior work in the area (e.g., \cite{tan2011large} and \cite{tan2011largethesis}).
-Precisely, in Tan et al.~\cite[Theorem 3.5]{tan2011largethesis}, it is shown that if the information threshold is strictly positive, then the probability of incorrect structure recovery by the CL algorithm decays exponentially with respect to the number of samples, with the corresponding error exponent \cite{cover2012elements,tan2011learning} being \textit{implicitly} dependent on the information threshold.
-However, no explicit connection exists between the sample complexity of the CL algorithm (\textit{either} finite \textit{or} asymptotic) and the value of the information threshold in the literature (e.g., in \cite{tan2011large,tan2011largethesis}).
-In fact, although it is true that the number of samples required for successful recovery scales logarithmically with respect to the number of nodes $p$ (in the asymptotic sense), this sample complexity can vary significantly for different distributions (for fixed $p$), and fixed probability of failure $\delta$.
+Our contribution centers on a rigorous characterization of a fundamental model-dependent statistic, which we call the \textit{information threshold} (denoted by $\Ith$ and $\Ith_{\dagger}$ for the noiseless and noisy settings, respectively).
+For the problem of learning tree-structures from noiseless data, the information threshold has already appeared in fundamental prior work in the area (e.g., see prior work by \cite{tanlargeIEEE} and \cite{tan2011largethesis}).
+Precisely, Theorem 6 by~\citet{tanlargeIEEE} states that if the information threshold is strictly positive, then the probability of incorrect structure recovery by the CL algorithm decays exponentially with respect to the number of samples.
+Specifically,~\cite{tan2011large,tanlargeIEEE} show that the approximation of the error exponent is consistent with the true error exponent when $\Ith\to 0$.
+However, no conclusions can be derived based on results from prior works regarding the rate of the sample complexity with respect to $\Ith$ when it is bounded away from zero, or when the data are noisy.

-The discussion above naturally raises the following basic question: \textit{Is there any essential statistic (e.g., the information threshold) that determines the sample complexity of the tree-structure learning problem?} Here, we show that, indeed, the information threshold constitutes such a representative statistic; in fact, it provides explicit \textit{necessary and sufficient} conditions on sample complexity, by effectively and completely summarizing the difficulty of the tree-structure learning problem.
+In this paper, we provide finite sample complexity bounds for exact \textit{hidden} tree-structure learning.
+Although it is true that the number of samples required for successful recovery scales logarithmically with respect to the number of nodes $p$ (in the asymptotic sense), the sample complexity can vary significantly for different tree-structured distributions or noise models (for fixed $p$), and fixed probability of failure $\delta$.
+The discussion above naturally raises the following basic question: \textit{Is there any essential statistic (e.g., the information threshold) that determines the sample complexity of the hidden tree-structure learning problem?} We show that, indeed, the noisy information threshold constitutes such a representative statistic; in fact, it provides explicit \textit{necessary and sufficient} conditions on sample complexity, by effectively and completely summarizing the difficulty of the hidden tree-structure learning problem.
+First, for fixed positive values of probability of success and (noisy) information threshold (namely $\Ith_{\dagger}$), we derive finite complexity bounds for exact structure recovery, by exploiting the Chow-Liu algorithm with noisy observations as its inputs.
+Second, we show that our sample complexity bounds achieve the optimal rate with respect to $\Ith_{\dagger}$.